opendatalabrdc/Blog/Database_Quality_Analysis_Building_overlaps_and_irregular_geometries_Various_cartographic_projects_comparison.md

 |	Accra 2018-08-25	|	4107	|	1396	|	34.0%	|	17	|	0.4%	|	34.4%	|
 |	Dar Es Sallaam 2018-08-25	|	2579	|	334	|	13.0%	|	80	|	3.1%	|	16.1%	|
 |	Total Projets analyzed	|	169338	|	13803	|	8.2%	|	5712	|	3.4%	|	11.5%	|

+For each town / city, we find the hyperlinks to the vector maps of the objects flagged for evaluation.
+We also find an image illustrating this geographical area.
+The title indicates to which date the vector data correspond for a town / city.
+The background map represents the current OSM data.
+For example, if a route has been modified in the OSM database since extraction for analysis to correct overlaps of roads and buildings, you will notice a difference between the vector map and the background map.

 ## Kisenso.
 2018-08-16, (polygon Kisenso Territory limit)